apache/pinot/thirdeye/docs/README.md

 The documentation is built using the [sphinx](https://www.sphinx-doc.org/) framework.

-If you have python/pip, you can install sphinx using
+If you have python/pip, you can install the dependencies using the command below.
 ```
-pip install sphinx sphinx_rtd_theme
+pip3 install -r requirements.txt
 ```

 Build docs using